technosf/SMuTPea/README.md

 ### SMuTPea-Servers ###
 **Servers** provides abstract _servers_ that manage the MTA lifecycle.
 There are two abstract servers, one that manages the MTA lifecycle on standard _input/output_ streams, and one managing the MTA lifecycle on network _sockets_.
 There are also example server implementations that put a _Sink_ server on the command line (allowing the user to practice SMTP interactively themselves) and on TCP sockets.
+**Transcripts**
+Transcripts for each Client connection can be collated, formatted and output, to System.out, a File or via HTTP PUT, after the connection ends.
+Transcripts are configured via System parameters: _System.out_ requires the use of _-DtranscriptPlain_ with no value, and _JSON_ requires the use of _-DtranscriptJSON_ with a value of a _FILE_ or _HTTP_ URI.

 ### SMuTPea-All ###
 **All** is an assembly module that take SMuTPea and it dependencies and puts them in a single jar for distribution and execution.